fedfedmedved/quanttop-thesis/chapter2_1 clustering.md

 <!--downside: noise-->
 The theoretical problem that K-Means does not always find the optimal cluster assignment is still unavoidable.
 As shown in [@Aloise2009], finding clusters "in general dimension is NP-hard for $K=2$".
-Thus a linear algorithm can only ever provide an approximation.
+Thus, a linear algorithm can only ever provide an approximation.

 Parallelization of K-Means can be achieved straightforward.
 The assignment step, where data points are assigned to clusters, can be computed independently for each data point.